raymondtpoon/civ-ipriot-smiley/knowledge_and_evidence.md

   2. **Refactor subclasses to use the `complexion` method:** Modify any subclass that directly accesses the color variable to instead utilize the new `complexion` method.
 This ensures that color handling is centralized and can be easily modified in the future.

   3. **Determine the applicable Object-Oriented principle:** Consider whether Abstraction, Polymorphism, Inheritance, or Encapsulation best applies to the modifications made in this step.
+  > In reference to the my_complexion method specifically, the OOP that best applies to it would be abstraction.
+As the method heading is just a name/reference which hides its complexities ie it exposes what it does without exposing how it does it.

   4. **Verify the implementation:** Ensure that the modifications function as expected.
 The smileys should still display in yellow, confirming that the new method correctly replaces the direct color references.